saymrwulf/crypto-experiments/notes.md

-2015-05-06T17:47:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2015-05-06T20:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2015-05-06T04:37:00 - Minor doc updates: linking to article on quantization (crypto-experiments)
+2015-05-06T17:47:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2015-05-06T20:36:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2015-05-06T04:37:00 - Minor doc updates: linking to article on quantization (crypto-experiments) 2015-07-01T04:58:00 - Quick fix, referencing a known issue from the official repo (crypto-experiments)